Ida Red (film): Release

-It had its world premiere at the Locarno Film Festival in August 11, 2021.
-It will have its North American premiere at the Fantasia International Film Festival, also in August 2021.
-Prior to, Saban Films acquired U.S. and U.K. distribution rights to the film.
-It is scheduled to be released on November 5, 2021.
+Ida Red had its world premiere in the Piazza Grande section of the 74th Locarno Film Festival on August 11, 2021, and its North American premiere at the 25th Fantasia International Film Festival on August 20.
+Prior to that, Saban Films acquired U.S. and U.K. distribution rights to the film.
+It was given a limited theatrical release on November 5, 2021, and was simultaneously released on digital and on-demand.